-"Helicanthe" integrates all the technologies created by ACROE-ICA in Grenoble:
+"Helicanthe" is the interactive multisensory creative platform developed by ACROE integrating all the technologies created by ACROE-ICA in Grenoble:

 - TELLURIS: Haptic feedback real-time simulator of virtual musical instruments

 - GENESIS: Interactive software for physical modeling of virtual instruments and instrumental scenes, for sound creation and musical composition.